Peace & Justice Innovations

 Overview

-The Peace & Justice Innovations Program aims to reflect on the practices of international peacebuilding, and to strengthen civil society organisations working in the field by jointly developing innovative approaches and improved methodologies.
-It is closely related to our think tank, the JustPeace Lab.
+The Peace & Justice Innovations Program reflects critically on the practices of international peacebuilding and works alongside civil society organisations to co-develop innovative approaches and strengthen methodologies grounded in lived experiences and contextual knowledge.
+The program is closely linked to the collaborative learning and research platform, the JustPeace Lab.

-The Peace & Justice Innovations Program is planned for a multi-year period.
-It started in March 2024 with the GFO-funded project that is described below.
+The Peace & Justice Innovations Program is designed as a multi-year initiative.
+It launched in March 2024 with the GFO-supported project described below.

 projects